-An alternative experimental test of our predictions would be to use angle-resolved photoemission spectroscopy (ARPES), which could provide a direct measurement of the temperature-induced changes to the Rashba-split bands.
-However, using this technique it might be difficult to disentangle the bulk and surface dispersions.^{13-15} In this context, another consequence of our results is to question the use of standard firstprinciples calculations to interpret ARPES experiments in this class of materials.
-The original report of giant Rashba splitting in BiTeI was based on ARPES measurements.13 One of the arguments in support of the bulk nature of this Rashba splitting was the good agreement of the experimental Rashba parameters with firstprinciples calculations based on a generalized gradient approximation (GGA) to the exchange-correlation functional and performed at zero temperature.
+An alternative experimental test of our predictions would be to use angle-resolved photoemission spectroscopy (ARPES), which could provide a direct measurement of the temperatureinduced changes to the Rashba-split bands.
+However, using this technique it might be difficult to disentangle the bulk and surface dispersions [13-15].
+In this context, another consequence of our results is to question the use of standard first-principles calculations to interpret ARPES experiments in this class of materials.
+The original report of giant Rashba splitting in BiTeI was based on ARPES measurements [13].
+One of the arguments in support of the bulk nature of this Rashba splitting was the good agreement of the experimental Rashba parameters with first-principles calculations based on a generalized gradient approximation (GGA) to the exchangecorrelation functional and performed at zero temperature.
 Subsequent experiments questioned the bulk nature of the Rashba splitting reported in Ref.
-13, as ultraviolet ARPES probing the surface bands led to a dispersion in good agreement with that of Ref.
-13, but soft x-ray ARPES probing the bulk bands showed that the surface Rashba parameter was 20% larger than the bulk parameter.15 Again, part of the justification for these results was the support of first-principles GGA calculations.
-Our results show the changes in the Rashba parameters induced by temperature are comparable to the measured difference temperature are comparable to the measured difference between surface and bulk Rashba splittings.
-Together with previously reported contributions from electron correlation,24 which are similar in size to those from temperature effects, our results show that predictions using first-principles semilocal DFT methods within the static lattice approximation have to be interpreted with caution.
+[13], as ultraviolet ARPES probing the surface bands led to a dispersion in good agreement with that of Ref.
+[13], but soft x-ray ARPES probing the bulk bands showed that the surface Rashba parameter was 20% larger than the bulk parameter [15].
+Again, part of the justification for these results was the support of first-principles GGA calculations.
+Our results show the changes in the Rashba parameters induced by temperature are comparable to the measured difference between surface and bulk Rashba splittings.
+Together with previously reported contributions from electron correlation [25], which are similar in size to those from temperature effects, our results show that predictions using first-principles semilocal DFT methods within the static lattice approximation have to be interpreted with caution.

-More generally, our work contributes to the investigations of the interplay between temperature and spinorbit physics.
-Recent studies have reported significant effects of temperature on the properties of topological insulators and Weyl semimetals, including temperatureinduced topological phase transitions.^{49,63,70-74} Our calculations show that temperature can also significantly renormalize the Rashba splitting, suggesting that finite temperatures can dramatically modify spin-orbit physics in a variety of contexts.
+More generally, our work contributes to the investigations of the interplay between temperature and spin-orbit physics.
+Giant Rashba splittings have been reported in the hybrid halide perovskites [74], and it has been argued that this effect is enhanced by the temperature-induced molecular rotations of the dipolar cation [75].
+Recent studies have reported significant effects of temperature on the properties of topological insulators and Weyl semimetals, including temperatureinduced topological phase transitions [51,67,76-80].